MinimSecure/unum-sdk/README-lede_generic.md

 ## Introduction

-The generic LEDE builds use only the "./src/unum" and "./files" subtrees of the repository.
+The generic LEDE/OpenWRT builds use only the "./src/unum" and "./files" subtrees of the repository.
 The build and install are driven by the package Makefile in the LEDE repo, see under "./local-feeds/minim/unum-v2"

 All the LEDE builds use the MODEL set to "lede_generic", but pass the specific hardware type to make in the "HARDWARE" variable.
 The type is